 Complications related to catheter insertion include the occurrences of atrial or ventricular arrhythmias due to irritation or contact of the catheter with the cardiac walls.

-Valve rupture or cardiac wall perforation is another mechanical complication when the catheter is inserted.
+Valve rupture or cardiac wall perforation can occur but it is rare.

 Vessel rupture can happen at the moment of balloon inflation into the pulmonary artery.
 Pulmonary artery perforation, pseudoaneurysm formation, and rupture can develop and has a 30% to 70% mortality.